anrayliu/pyvidplayer2/documentation.md

   seek to the last frame.
 Remember that the `frame` attribute represents the next frame to be rendered.
 Most people expect seeking to already display the frame they want, but this will require incrementing `frame` by one extra.
 To force `frame` to be exactly correct (which is one frame before requested position), set intuitive to `False`.
+Intuitive seeking does not work for Raylib and wxPython.
 - `seek_frame(index: int, relative: bool = False, intuitive: bool = False) -> None` - Same as `seek()` but seeks to a specific frame instead of a timestamp.
 For example, index 0 will seek to the first frame, index 1 will seek to the second frame, and so on.
 If the